Benchmarking ECG FMs: A Reality Check Across Clinical Tasks: Discussion

-\heading{Limitations} This work is subject to a number of limitations.
-First, the proposed tasks only includes in-distribution tests, out-of-distribution tests would require further datasets with comparable label sets.
-While this is often challenging for diagnostic labels due to mismatching ontologies, it is feasible for demographic data.
-Second, multi-tasking models seem to improve performance for classification tasks.
-In the regression case, we tried to alleviate this issue through z-normalization of the targets.
-Still the multi-tasking model used for computational efficiency might underperform for certain task compared to single-task models.
-Third, the consistent positive impact of layer-dependent learning rates during finetuning indicates potential for improved finetuning strategies.
+\heading{Limitations} This work has several limitations.
+First, the proposed tasks include only in-distribution tests; out-of-distribution evaluation would require additional datasets with compatible labels.
+While diagnostic label mismatches make this challenging, it is feasible for demographic data.
+Second, multi-task models generally improve classification performance, but for regression we applied z-normalization to mitigate issues.
+Still, the multi-task model used for computational efficiency may underperform single-task models on certain tasks.
+Third, the consistent benefit of layer-dependent learning rates during finetuning indicates potential for improved finetuning strategies.
 Fourth, since models are pretrained on different datasets, isolating which factors drive performance differences is difficult.
 Retraining on a unified dataset would enable cleaner comparisons but is computationally prohibitive.
 Following standard practice in vision and NLP, we prioritize practical utility by evaluating models as released; controlled unified-dataset comparisons remain important future work.